A great project manager should master the most crucial tool in project management – Work Breakdown Structure.

 It will simplify your reporting even further.

-You will be able to name the deliverables or work packages the team worked or is going to work.
+You will be able to name the deliverables or work packages the team worked on or is going to work on.
 And it’ll ring the bell.
 For most stakeholders, it’ll be sufficient.

 The same goes for the cases when you need to integrate a change or include risk response plan activities.
-You’ll be able to point to a specific deliverable or work packages.
+You’ll be able to point to a specific deliverable or work package.

-Always put stakeholders into the context of a particular WBS element.
+Always put stakeholders into the context of a particular work breakdown structure element.

 It’ll help them to understand what part of a project you are talking about.
 You can set a focus for the team the same way.